Did you come here from a link on another website? See page bottom for latest version of this page.

 SKI SCHOOLS arrange skiers into skill levels to help get students into the most productive learning situations.
 In the United States, these levels usually follow those defined by the Professional Ski Instructors of America.
 Level 1 is a first-time skier (never skied before, can't stop or turn) and level 9 is the highest, expert, level (and is a higher skill level than is required for instructors teaching most classes).

 There are tremendous differences in the finesse of actions skiers can perform at these various levels.
 Yet the physical factors dealt with at each level are the same.
-These factors are the human body with its individual characteristics, varying snow types, differing ski-slope angles, fast or slow speeds, equipment differences, and more.
+These factors are the human body with its individual characteristics, varying snow types, differing ski-slope angles, fast or slow speeds, equipment differences, intentions, and more.
 And so modern ski instruction uses consistent progressions of the same basic skills to master higher levels as one moves up the learning ladder.

 Commonly the first several skill levels (say levels 1 through 4) are accomplished in one session each of 2 to 3 hours (8 to 12 hours of lessons).
 Some beginners may be able to move through a level faster, and some will need to either retake a level or practice its maneuvers before moving up.
 Because skiing can be a lifetime sport, it is better to build an adequate foundation than to leave fundamentals unlearned or to have to relearn the better way to do a particular maneuver after learning it wrong--it's always easier to learn it right the first time.
 It might at first seem that instructors are trying to sell more lessons by having you move up the ladder one rung at a time or even to repeat a rung, but probably they will end up selling fewer lessons because folks will have a chance to get it right early on and thus avoid later fixes.

 Progress is personal; it depends on factors such as other sports experiences, conditioning and functionality of one's body parts, attitudes, and equipment.
 Learning to ski is not a competitive activity.